comp426-2022-fall/final-project-group14/docs/api_explained.md

 This page introduces the rule of hiding, and the user can roll the dice to determine whether the hide is successful.
 The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.

 ### /app/ending
 This page is the ending of the simulator.
-If the wolf is dead, the user will be directed to the page of "/html/ending-win.html".
-Otherwise, the user will be directed to the page of "/html/ending-fail.html".
-These pages tell the user the result, and the simulator officially ends in these pages.
-If the user want to start again, he/she can go back to `/app` to start over.
+If the wolf is dead, the player will be directed to the page "/html/ending-win.html".
+Otherwise, the user will be directed to the page "/html/ending-fail.html".
+These pages tell the user the result, and the simulator officially ends on these pages.
+If the user wants to start again, he/she can go back to `/app` to start over.